U.S. watchdog finds $6.7 billion in questionable Medicare payments to insurers

 Medicare Advantage plans are privately-run alternatives to traditional Medicare.
 They served 22 million people – or 1 in 3 of those eligible for the government healthcare program – at a cost of $210 billion in 2018.

 The report did not identify specific insurers.
-UnitedHealth Group Inc, Humana Inc and CVS Health Corp through its ownership of Aetna, are among the biggest sellers of Medicare Advantage plans.
+UnitedHealth Group Inc (UNH.N), Humana Inc (HUM.N) and CVS Health Corp (CVS.N) through its ownership of Aetna, are among the biggest sellers of Medicare Advantage plans.
 Together, the three companies have 54% of the market, according to the Kaiser Family Foundation.

 America’s Health Insurance Plans (AHIP), an industry trade group, said the rate of improper payments in the Medicare Advantage program has been decreasing.